earthcomputing/bjackson-trace-analyzer/README.md

     export advert_host='192.168.0.71'
     verify-kafka.sh ${advert_host}

-And then this to process the data (for now, TOPIC is the 'repo' value from the first, i.e. schema, trace record):
+And then this to process the data
+(for now, TOPIC is hardwired to the 'repo' value from the first trace record, i.e. MAIN/schema):

     export TOPIC=CellAgent
     kafka-topics.sh --zookeeper ${advert_host}:2181 --create --topic ${TOPIC} --partitions 1 --replication-factor 1